Getting Server Errors or Forms Not Sending Emails? Here’s How to fix it.

 SMTP stands for "Simple Mail Transfer Protocol".
 SMTP is an email server that routes your email in forms into the inbox of your listed customers.
 It is an external email server (e.g. Gmail can be used as an SMTP server) that helps ensure your emails get delivered faster and helps prevent your email from ending up in users' spam folders.

 Try using any popular SMTP plugin ( https://wordpress.org/plugins/search/SMTP/).

 Besides contacting your host provider, here are several steps you can try to solve this issue:

-1. Install Contact Form 7 for Database to check if Elementor is sending emails or not.
-After installations, send a form and go to the plugin’s dashboard to see if the form registered inside the database.
+- Install Elementor Contact Form DB to check if Elementor is sending emails or not.
+Although this is a 3rd party plugin, it should work well for storing the form submissions to the database.
+After installation and activation of the plugin, send a form and go to the plugin’s dashboard to see if the form registered the submissions inside the database.